priorist/edm-sdk-php/README.md

 ## Build *.phar archive

-To use the SDK in legacy applications, you may build an include a *.phar package in you application.
+To use the SDK in legacy applications, you may build and include a *.phar package in your application.

 Download phar-composer first: